fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 =======

-In this chapter, you have learned about various types of data and ways to deal with unstructured text data.
+In this lab, you have learned about various types of data and ways to deal with unstructured text data.
 Text data is usually extremely noisy and needs to be cleaned and preprocessed, which mainly consists of tokenization, stemming, lemmatization, and stop-word removal.
 After